RECOFTC

 On the other side of the world in Nepal, community forestry started in the 1970s.
 Nepal has the oldest operational community forest model among RECOFTC’s seven focal countries.
 RECOFTC countries such as Thailand and Indonesia have community forestry and social forestry models that are much younger but have ambitious targets for handover to local communities.
 RECOFTC is supporting them in these commitments through innovative tools

 We have been working in Nepal for the past 30 years, cultivating partnerships in community forestry and decentralized forest management.
-The Nepal government formally recognized community forest user groups as managers of their forests with the promulgation of its Community Forest Act in 1993.
+The Nepal government formally recognized community forest user groups as managers of their forests with the promulgation of its Forest Act in 1993.
 RECOFTC and our local partners were instrumental in fostering the enabling conditions that led to this recognition and subsequent policies and implementation.

 The Oaxaca model